Can magnetic pulses lift depression? new study investigates

 Summary

-This study tests a non-invasive brain stimulation technique called intermittent theta burst stimulation (iTBS) for people with major depression who still have symptoms despite taking medication.
-About 30 adults will receive either real or sham (fake) stimulation to see if it helps reduce depression scores.
-The goal is to find a safe, drug-free way to ease depression symptoms.
+This study tests whether a type of brain stimulation called intermittent theta burst stimulation (iTBS) can help people with major depression who are already on medication but still have symptoms.
+About 30 adults will receive either real or sham stimulation to see if it improves their depression scores.
+The goal is to find a safe, non-invasive way to ease depression.

 Disclaimer Read more